18 Quick Midline Crossing Activities for Academic Tasks

 Crossing midline activities help eye movements needed for learning tasks such as reading.
 They help the eyes smoothly move back and forth across text.

-In summary, midline crossing activities are essential for the developing brains and bodies of all kids.
-They’re especially beneficial for kids who have motor or learning difficulties.
+In summary, midline crossing activities are not just important, they’re essential for the developing brains and bodies of all kids

 18 Quick Midline Crossing Activities for Academic Tasks

-The activities are divided into two sections: quick exercises / games and YouTube Videos.
-The exercises and games can be plugged into any part of your day.
-In between lessons, when kids need a quick brain break, etc.
+The crossing midline exercises and games can be plugged into any part of your day.
+Use the specific activities in between lessons, when kids need a quick brain break, or while waiting in line for the bathroom.

 #1 Arm Scissors

-Encourage them to alternate which arm goes on top.
-For example, right arm crosses over left arm.
+For example, the right arm crosses over the left arm.
 Arms return to the sides.
 Then, left arm crosses over right arm.

-Have them count as they scissor their arms in front of their body.
+Have kids count as they scissor their arms in front of their body.
+Complete this as fast or as slow as you wish!
+Count forward or backward by one’s, two’s, five’s, tens, etc

 #2 Infinity Loop